Essential information for students registering/enrolling for entry to the 2023/2024 academic year:

-Please read all of the essential information below and complete the required forms.
-Then select the subject area or relevant course from the list below to see all of the essential items required whilst studying this year.
+Finally select the relevant subject area or course from the list below to see all of the essential items required whilst studying at CAFRE in 2023/2024.

 Items required whilst studying at CAFRE for a qualification in: